Construction Guide

 Mounting: There are mounting holes at each corner of the board, 3.3 mm in diameter.
 The board is attached to the case by standoffs and either M3 or 4-40 machine screws.

 Connections: IN+ and IN- go directly to insulated input RCA jacks.
-OUT+ and OUT- connect to insulated output RCA jacks.
+OUT+ and OUT- connect to insulated output RCA jacks or headphone jack.
 V++, V--, and COM go to the power supply.
-The GND pad of each board is connected to the case usually at the nut used to connect the turntable ground wire.
+When two COM pads are offered the wires from the COM connection from individual bridge rectifiers may be taken separately right to the board instead of joined together earlier.
+The GND pad of each board is normally connected to the case.

-Example connection diagrams for stereo and single channel boards, having either shared and independent power supplies:
+Example connection diagrams for stereo and single channel phono stage boards, having either shared and independent power supplies:

 Connection schematic for a single stereo board.